 Note: if you are using any of the new products (Logic 4, 8, Pro 8 and Pro 16) You must use the latest beta version of the software, as the previous releases did not include drivers for these devices.
 You can find the latest beta here on the support site under the SDKs and betas section.

-Normally, the USB drivers for windows install when the software is installed, and the product should just work when connected.
-Unfortunately, things don't always go so smoothly.
+Normally, the USB drivers for Windows install when the Logic software is installed, and the product should just work when connected.
+In other cases, such as when using the standalone version of the software, the drivers must be installed manually.

 The first thing to try is manually installing the drivers, if you haven't already.
 After that, let's try a 'have-disk' manual install.